 Unfortunately, Gordon could never realize his dream of feeding his father, and despite all of the latter’s comments about his profession or his having turned into a snob, he still misses him.
 That’s why the chef still sometimes goes to that same location in Margate and “just sort of sit, not far from the harbour, and I look at that little sh**hole – it’s changed hands now, but I know the room.
 I know the site, and I just think, ‘yeah, if only’.
 But that didn’t happen, sadly.”

 On the flip side, though, because of all the alleged abuse as well as violence, Gordon has revealed that it is because of his father that he knew what not to do while parenting his young ones.
 “In many ways,” he candidly admitted in the documentary series, “I am using that awful relationship to become a better dad.”
-It’s imperative to note that the chef is also well aware of the genetic component in addiction because his younger brother has been addicted to heroin for 4 decades, which is part of why he made ‘Gordon Ramsay on Cocaine’ in 2017.
+It’s imperative to note that the chef has publicly opened up about his younger brother’s decades-long struggle with heroin addiction, which is part of why he made ‘Gordon Ramsay on Cocaine’ in 2017.
 The other part was to educate his young ones and highlight the problems of cocaine use in the restaurant industry.